PaplomatasP/GeneSelector/README.md

 - Integration of DEGs and HVGs within a GA enriches feature selection, yielding robust candidate biomarkers.
 - The GA's performance trajectory (Figure 3) demonstrates its adeptness in narrowing down biologically pertinent features.

-## Contributing

-Contributions to GeneSelector are welcome!
-If you'd like to contribute to the project or report issues, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 GeneSelector is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE

-## Acknowledgments

-We would like to thank all contributors to the GeneSelector project for their valuable input and support.